ALPINE ASPIRATIONS: FASHION’S LOVE AFFAIR WITH SKI-CHIC

 So, given fashion’s enduring devotion to all things ski-chic, what can we expect from the upcoming winter season ahead?
 Autumn is well and truly underway in the Northern Hemisphere, and as temperatures drop both major houses and cult labels are already looking to make their mark on the 2025/2026 slopes.

-Familiar favourites Dior, Louis Vuitton, and CHANEL have all launched their ski collections for the year, and in a welcome surprise Casablanca has joined the après-ski party with their first foray into clothes designed specifically for the snow.
+Familiar favourites Dior, Louis Vuitton, Giorgio Armani, and CHANEL have all launched their ski collections for the year, and in a welcome surprise Casablanca and Gucci have both joined the après-ski party with their first forays into clothes designed specifically for the snow.
 Each brand’s direction has its own unique flavour, but some definite trends have already emerged from the first glimpses of what this season has to offer.

 Colour is key on the slopes.
 While the major houses opt for soft, contrasting tones, like the frosted pink, luminous ecru, and deep navy at CHANEL, Casablanca has chosen intensity with fiery red-orange-black gradients, brilliant whites, and crystalline blues.
 Both palettes lend themselves well to pattern; the maisons’ colours are perfect for fair-isle knitwear, snowflake-like sparkles, and conspicuous monogramming.
+Gucci’s inaugural ski collection favours this route; bold pops of neon accompany neutral GG monogramming and sleek black and white finishes.
 For its alpine debut, Casablanca’s designs draw on classic signatures of winter wear—chiefly racing stripes and block colours—whilst introducing fresher concepts—intricate logos and graphics—to the canon.

 images courtesy of CHANEL and CASABLANCA